Cycling Cirque de Troumouse

 There is also a small cafe located at the base of the last set of switchbacks, just 3kms/1.8mi from the summit of the climb.

-The final section of switchbacks leading to the the summit.
+The final section of switchbacks leads to the summit.

 Length: 14.8km / 9.2mi